MesserLab/GeneDriveForRodentControl/README.md

 - "rat_gene_drive_model.slim": the population model used in the paper.
 - "rat_gp.py": the code for the GP models.
 - "rat_plot.py": plotting functions for use with the GP models.
-- "GeneDriveForRodentControl.ipynb": a jupyter notebok that can load the pretrained models, which can then generate additional sensitivity analyses, two-at-a-time plots, or three-at-a-time animations.
+- "GeneDriveForInvasiveRodentSuppression.ipynb": a jupyter notebok that can load the pretrained models, which can then generate additional sensitivity analyses, two-at-a-time plots, or three-at-a-time animations.
 No programming experience is necessary to use this notebook, and the ploting functionality is easy to use.

 ___
 ## Requirements